 The Government of Canada and the Natural Areas Conservation Program announced a big land save.
 Firstly, Nature Conservancy of Canada’s successful acquisition of the Grassy Place.

 More importantly it’s cause that’s a total of 1,570 hectares of land.

-Today the Government of Canada announced the Nature Conservancy of Canada’s successful acquisition of the Grassy Place – 1,570 hectares of land in southwest Newfoundland in the Province of Newfoundland and Labrador.
-The Honourable Peter Penashue, Member of Parliament for Labrador, Minister of Intergovernmental Affairs and President of the Queen’s Privy Council for Canada, made the announcement on behalf of Canada’s Environment Minister, the Honourable Peter Kent.
+More interesting is that it’s located in southwest Newfoundland in the Province of Newfoundland and Labrador.
+As well, dignitaries attending Honourable Peter Penashue, Member of Parliament for Labrador, Minister of Intergovernmental Affairs and President of the Queen’s Privy Council for Canada.
+All of them made the announcement on behalf of Canada’s Environment Minister, the Honourable Peter Kent.
 This project was secured in part with funding from Environment Canada’s Natural Areas Conservation Program.

 Source: Environment Canada Natural Areas Conservation Program [Backgrounder 2011-09-26]